CSMYang/Context-Encoder-and-GLCIC/README.md

     4. xxx

 ### Video Subtitle Removal:

+    Note:
+    We have given a video on video directory.
+The make_video result as well as outputs of some frames can be found in GLCIC/video and Testing Result/GLCIC.

     If you want to test a single frame/image, skip the first step.
     1. To remove subtitles from a video, we have provided a set of frames from Prof. Jimmy Ba's Ted Talk (https://www.youtube.com/watch?v=j2HnL6T5J4w).
     If you want to test other videos, please download by yourself.
-Then, go subtitle_dataset.py and run build_dataset() function to get a set of frames.
+Then, go subtitle_dataset.py, modify parameters properly and run build_dataset() function to get a set of frames.

     For a set of frames:
     2. Go GLCIC/subtitle_removal_predict.py, modify "input_dir", "output_dir",